 We want to offer a short historical overview of stickers and their seemingly natural connection to advertising.
 So let’s jump right in.

 To explore the history of the sticker, it first depends on our definition of it.
 If we consider a sticker to be a printed piece of paper or plastic that is applied to surfaces using a form of adhesive, we can start our survey about 5,000 years ago.

 Historians trace the sticker back to Ancient Egypt.
 Archaeologists actually found pieces of papyrus, ancient paper made from the papyrus plant, stuck to mud walls using animal-based “glue” which hold product information and prices for goods sold at markets – a marketing strategy from the very beginning.

-Super fast-forward to nineteenth-century Victorian England where new media and with that, new advertising was booming.
-The Victorian times were very much an age of consumption which promised a great opportunity for aspiring marketeers.
+Super fast-forward to nineteenth-century Victorian England, where new media and with that, new advertising was booming.
+The Victorian times were very much an age of consumption which promised a great opportunity for aspiring marketers.

 Their tactics were very much visual advertising using boardmen and bill-stickers.
 Bill-stickers were men that applied posters using an adhesive glue over the top.
 These could get pretty territorial as posters could very easily be covered up by rival businesses.
 While the adhesive is technically on the “wrong” side, this can very easily be seen as the forerunner of stickering.

 Similarly, stickers were used on the famous Victorian markets to not only display pricing information but to make products stand out and catch the attention of potential customers.
 This is, of course, still a common tactic used by shop front brands today.